Suireyha/RPGrid/README.md

 ### Use of Weather Data
 - Character.java
     - *(Not actually implemented yet, leaving this in the readme for my own formatting)*
+    - Will PROBABLY use the weather data to seed random or dictate enemy behaviours.
+Not very interested in using the data in a meaningful fashion really.

 ## Storyboard
 ![Project Storyboard](doc/storyboards/draft-storyboard.jpg)